 Displays the DNS name of the target domain controller for the restore operation.
 By default, the wizard uses the domain controller from which the backup was created.
-To choose the target domain controller, click Browse, and then complete the Select Domain Controller dialog box.
+To choose another target domain controller, click Browse, and then select a domain controller from the Select Domain Controller dialog box.

-• Account used to access the target domain controller
+Account used to access the target domain controller